Artificial Intelligence Surveillance: Add AI to Cameras

 The shift toward proactive prevention requires systems that can process video at scale, understand behavioral context, and surface the early warning signals that enable intervention before situations escalate.

-Trusted by Fortune 100 companies, Ambient.ai is the leader in Agentic Physical Security, transforming existing cameras, sensors, and access control systems into a unified threat intelligence infrastructure.
+Trusted by Fortune 100 companies, Ambient.ai is the leader in Agentic Physical Security.
+Its AI-native video management platform, Ambient Foundation, transforms existing cameras, sensors, and access control systems into a unified threat intelligence infrastructure.

 Ambient Threat Detection identifies over 150 threat signatures in real time through contextual analysis of behavioral patterns.
 Book a demo to see how Ambient.ai can help implement AI in your existing camera systems.